nghiant3223/handbook/dev/kafka/concept.md

 - Consumer reads message from a partition of a topic in the ordered they are stored
 - With the replication factor of N, preducers and consumers can tolerate up to N-1 brokers being down
 - **As long as the number of partition remains constant for a topic (no new partitions)**, messages with the same key always go to the same partition
-- Number of partition of a topic cannot be decreased
+- Number of partitions of a topic cannot be decreased